Housekeeping (film): Accolades

+Legacy

+Despite its limited availability in the home media market, Housekeeping went on to develop a cult following in the years after its original release.
+In 2006, The Guardian included the film in a list of "50 Lost Movie Classics."

-Decades later, Ebert would host a special screening of Housekeeping at his annual film festival where Forsyth and Lahti participated in a post-screening discussion.
+In 2008, critic Roger Ebert hosted a special screening of Housekeeping at his annual film festival in Chicago where Forsyth and Lahti participated in a post-screening discussion.
 When Lahti was asked about the work she was most proud of in her career, she responded "I might be most proud of [Housekeeping], I just love it so much."

-On the AllMovie website, Housekeeping has an editorial rating of four and a half out of five stars.
-On Rotten Tomatoes, the film holds a rating of 93% from 14 reviews.